joshuapage77/ThougghtfulAgent/README.md

 * install docker CLI with the docker compose plugin
 * install npm
 * install node v23.6.0
+   * I think at least v23.0.0 is needed becuase it enables requiring esm by default, but you could probably configure that too
 * From the project root execute: `$ npm run install-all`
    * executes `npm install` in each project